 MWRTA's Chief Safety Officer review the performance of individual safety risk mitigations during weekly operations meetings, based on the reporting schedule determined for each mitigation, and determine if a specific safety risk mitigation is not implemented or performing as intended.
-If the mitigation is not implemented or performing as intended, the operations staff will propose a course of action to modify the mitigation or take other action to manage the safety risk.
+If the mitigation is not implemented or performing as intended.
+If the mitigation or take other action to manage the safety risk.
 The Chief Safety Officer will approve or modify this proposed course of action and oversee its execution.